-While following the instructions, refer to Figure A-5 in Appendix A, Menu Maps.
+While following the programming instructions, refer to the menu map in Figure A-5 on page A-5.

 IMPORTANT: It is recommended that all program parameters be recorded before changing the password.
 (This information should be recorded in Appendix B, Data Records, as a matter of routine.)
 If the password is lost, the site data is not retrievable and will have to be re-entered.